meerkat-manor/PeterDocs/README.md

 ## Usage

-Some basic commands in sequence are demonstrated below:
+Some basic commands in sequence are demonstrated below.
+Please alter before use:

 ```powershell
 # Create the archive file